pweil-/origin/docs/routing.md

 ## Securing Your Routes

 Creating a secure route to your pods can be accomplished by specifying the TLS Termination of the route and, optionally, providing certificates to use.
+As of writing, OpenShift beta1 TLS termination relies on SNI for serving custom certificates.
+In the future, the ability to create custom frontends within the router will allow all traffic to serve custom certificates.

 TLS Termination falls in the following configuration buckets:

 #### Edge Termination
-Edge termination means that TLS Termination occurs prior to traffic reaching the pod.
-TLS certificates are served by either inspecting the SNI host sent in the request and finding a certificate for that host (matching the `CommonName` in the certificate file) or, for non-SNI requests by serving a generic certificate.
+Edge termination means that TLS termination occurs prior to traffic reaching the destination.
+TLS certificates are served by the frontend of the router.

 Edge termination is configured by setting `TLS.Termination` to `edge` on your `route` and by specifying the `CertificateFile` and `KeyFile` (at a minimum).
+You may also specify your `CACertificateFile` to complete the entire certificate chain.

-#### Pod Termination
+#### Passthrough Termination
-Pod termination is a passthrough mechanism to send encrypted traffic straight to your pod.
-Pod termination relies on SNI hosts to determine where to route the traffic.
+Passthrough termination is a mechanism to send encrypted traffic straight to the destination without the router providing TLS termination.

-Pod termination is configured by setting `TLS.Termination` to `pod` on your `route`.
+Passthrough termination is configured by setting `TLS.Termination` to `passthrough` on your `route`.
 No other information is required.
-The pod will be responsible for serving certificates for the traffic itself.
+The destination (such as an Nginx, Apache, or another HAProxy instance) will be responsible for serving certificates for the traffic.

 #### Re-encryption Termination
-Re-encryption is a special case of edge termination where the traffic is first decrypted with certificate A and then re-encrypted with certificate B when sending the traffic to the pod.
+Re-encryption is a special case of edge termination where the traffic is first decrypted with certificate A and then re-encrypted with certificate B when sending the traffic to the destination.

+Re-encryption termination is configured by setting `TLS.Termination` to `reencrypt` and providing the `CertificateFile`, `KeyFile`, the `CACertificateFile`, and a `DestinationCACertificateFile`.
+The edge certificates remain the same as in the edge termination use case.
+The `DestinationCACertificateFile` is used in order to validate the secure connection from the router to the destination.

 ### Special Notes About Secure Routes
 At this point, password protected key files are not supported.
 HAProxy prompts you for a password when starting up and